Call us now:

 What are the sources and structure of the Land Code in Thailand?

-The Land Code in Thailand is the result of a codification process aimed at harmonizing existing land laws.
-It came into force on December 1, 1954, repealing no fewer than 14 previous laws, such as the Temporary Pre-emption Certificate Act, the old laws on the issuance of land titles, and those governing land speculation and the management of vacant land.
+The Land Code in Thailand resulted from a codification process designed to harmonize existing land laws.
+It entered into force on December 1, 1954, and repealed no fewer than fourteen earlier statutes, including the Temporary Pre-emption Certificate Act, former laws governing the issuance of land titles, and regulations addressing land speculation and the management of vacant land.

 The Land Code in Thailand is structured into several chapters as follows: